 In an effort to gently coax my brains back into eating real food for breakfast again, instead of the Chocolate Pudding it’s been

-craving demanding lately, I decided to treat it to a dish that reminds it a lot of our childhood: Eggs in Bechamel.
+craving demanding lately, I decided to treat it to a dish that reminds it a lot of our childhood: Egg Casserole in Bechamel Sauce.

 Ha! now there’s a dish that is deliciously warm and creamy, super comforting and real easy on the palate.
 Yes, even at 6 in the morning.
 I mean, hey, it’s got eggs in it.
 And prosciutto!
 And a creamy white sauce!